pierrick-jeanjean/personal-blog/_posts/recipes-serie/07-july-meals/2025-07-01-honey-glazed-carrots-mashed-potatoes-and-roasted-chicken-breasts.markdown

 #### Ingredients (for 3 persons)

 **For the honey glazed carrots**:
-- 450g carrots, peeled and cut into sticks
+- 450 g carrots, peeled and cut into sticks
-- 40g honey
+- 40 g honey
-- 30g butter
+- 30 g butter
 - Salt and pepper to taste

 **For the mashed potatoes**:
-- 600g potatoes, peeled and cut into chunks
+- 600 g potatoes, peeled and cut into chunks
-- 60ml milk
+- 60 mL milk
-- 30g butter
+- 30 g butter
 - Salt and pepper to taste

 **For the roasted chicken breasts**:
 - 3 boneless, skinless chicken breasts
-- 30mL olive oil
+- 30 mL olive oil
-- 5g garlic powder
+- 5 g garlic powder
-- 5g onion powder
+- 5 g onion powder
-- 5g paprika
+- 5 g paprika
-- 5g dried thyme
+- 5 g dried thyme
 - Salt and pepper to taste

 ### Instructions